 While the COVID-19 pandemic has many people working from home, we wanted to remind candidates of in-demand skillsets and opportunities happening right now, especially in the oil, gas, and energy industry.
-Here we outline some of the critical skill sets that employers are looking for.
+At FootBridge, we consider ourselves experts in Energy Staffing, here we outline some of the critical skill sets that employers are looking for.

 We’ve talked about the IoTs in the past, connecting technology to the Internet.
 Combine it with machine learning, and you get predictive maintenance (PdM).
 Rather than wait for things to go wrong, PdM enables utilities to be proactive.
 Power lines and power stations are equipped with sensors that communicate with software systems in real-time.
 This way, if there’s a problem, the utility is on top of it.
 We see more of this with smart grids.
 According to Zippia, top analyst skills may include